olamilekanadesoye/TradeZone_Analytics/README.md

 ## Project Overview
 This project is a typical end-to-end data analytics project on the dataset of a hypothetical e-commerce called TradeZone covering:
-- Data Profiling - a rigorous examination of the tables in the dataset to identify cases of bad quality data
+- Data Profiling - a rigorous examination of the entire dataset to identify cases of bad quality data
 - Data Cleaning - a process that transfroms substandard data to quality data for accurate analysis
 - Data Analysis - the stage that involved drawing insights from data to make actionable recommendations
 - Data Visualisation (In progress) - the final stage to create a dashboard and visualize insights for easy understanding of    analyses and findings